k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 ## Introduction

-This article describes the steps to be taken in order to setup the Fabric Catalog when using the Desktop Studio:
+This article describes the steps to be taken in order to setup the Fabric Catalog when using the Desktop Studio V7.2 and onward:

-* Installation of neo4j - once per Studio environment.
+* Installation of neo4j - performed once per Studio environment.
-* Catalog configuration setup - once per project.
+* Catalog configuration setup - performed once per project.

 ## Installation of neo4j

-Install the neo4j GraphDB as described [here](99_neo4j_installation_guide.md).
+Install the neo4j GraphDB as described [here](99_neo4j_windows_installation_guide.md).

 ## Catalog Configuration Setup

-Download the [Catalog Add-On zip file](https://download.k2view.com/index.php/s/JNcyTc0Vdd82Cf9) and unzip it in your project.
-Note that this link is internal.
-If you don't have permissions to the folder, open a freshdesk ticket.
+Download the [Implementation zip file](https://download.k2view.com/index.php/s/HAgVCsNHqsD2hvq) and unzip it into your project.

-It includes the following:
+The following will be updated in your project:

 * The ```web``` folder, which includes the ```apps.json``` file to enable access to the Catalog from the K2view Web Framework's menu.
   * This folder is copied to the ```\Implementation\LogicalUnits\k2_ws``` folder in your project tree.